 Graduated with first class honours in Classics with a thesis on Ovid's Heroides.
-Following a PGCE in Latin at King's College London, Florence taught Classics to students at a wide range of schools for 7+ years.
-She now spends most of her time researching the transmission of classical ideas during the Italian Renaissance with a passion for Canon formation, Gender & Rhetoric, Radical thought and Reggaeton.
+Following a PGCE in Latin at King's College London, Florence taught classical subjects at a wide range of schools in the UK and Italy.
+She now spends most of her time researching the transmission of classical ideas through Renaissance literature and art with a passion for Rhetoric, Radical Thought and Reggaeton.

 Studied Italian and German at Durham University followed by an MA at the University of Nottingham, earning two research awards.
 For 5+ years she has organised boutique learning experiences abroad and has a passion for languages.
 She is a qualified CELTA teacher and has lived and studied in Siena, Florence and Seville.
 Zoe is also the founder of Made in the Med.